To the Members

 12. DIRECTORS AND KEY MANAGERIAL PERSONNEL (KMP)

 a) Retirement by rotation

-In accordance with the provisions of Section 152 of the Companies Act 2013 read withCompanies (Management and Administration) Rules 2014 and Articles of Association of theCompany Mr. Raghu Mody (DIN:00053329) Director of the Company retires by rotation atthe ensuing Annual General Meeting and being eligible has offered himself forre-appointment and your Board recommends his re-appointment.
+In accordance with the provisions of Section 152 of the Act read withCompanies (Management and Administration) Rules 2014 and Articles of Association of theCompany Mr. Raghu Mody (DIN:00053329) Director of the Company retires by rotation atthe ensuing Annual General Meeting and being eligible has offered himself forre-appointment and your Board recommends his re-appointment.

 d) Declaration from Independent Directors